symfony/symfony-docs/profiler/data_collector.rst

     The ``id`` attribute must match the value returned by the ``getName()`` method.

 The position of each panel in the toolbar is determined by the priority defined by each collector.
+Priorities are defined as positive or negative integers and they default to ``0``.
 Most built-in collectors use ``255`` as their priority.
 If you want your collector to be displayed before them, use a higher value:

 .. configuration-block::